BNA-Modernizacao/.github/README.md

 ## Intervention Type

-- Bugfix: to fix non production bugs found
+- Bugfix: to fix non production bugs found.
-- Hotfix: to fix any production bugs found
+- Hotfix: to fix any production bugs found.
-- Documentation: for any documention update, fix intended
+- Documentation: for any documention update, fix or change intended.
-- Feature: to development of new features or characteristics
+- Feature: to development of new features or characteristics.

 ## Commit Message Convention:

+Be Descriptive: commit messages should be descriptive and concise, ideally reflecting the change done on the commit.

 Pattern: `(intervention-type): commit message`
 Examples: